The annual Billfish Newsletter communicates the results of cooperative efforts between fishery…

 Regulations are in place to minimize bycatch in the tuna and swordfish fisheries, which incidentally catch the most commercially available blue marlin.

-- According to the 2016 stock assessment, Pacific blue marlin are not overfished and not subject to overfishing.
+According to the 2013 stock assessment, Pacific blue marlin are not overfished and not subject to overfishing.
 Summary stock assessment information can be found on Stock SMART.

 - Population assessments for Pacific blue marlin are conducted by the Billfish Working Group, a division of the International Scientific Committee for Tuna and Tuna-Like Species in the North Pacific Ocean (ISC).
 NOAA Fisheries scientists participate in the ISC assessment and contribute relevant U.S. fishery data.